iron gate with moon and star of David

 Gallery Hours:

-Following the rise of Islam in the 8th century CE, Jewish communities developed under Muslim empires, from North India to Spain.
+Following the rise of Islam in the 7th century CE, Jewish communities developed under Muslim empires from North India to Spain.
 They constituted the largest Jewish population in the world until the Modern Era, waning with the decline of the Ottoman empire in the 20th century.
-Their cultures—spanning centuries, regions, and languages—retain traces of the Muslim world even after subsequent migrations to Israel, Europe, the Americas, and Australia.
+Their heritage—spanning centuries, regions, and languages—retains traces of the Muslim world even after subsequent migrations to Israel, Europe, the Americas, and Australia.

 The echoes of the Jewish-Muslim encounters are, in fact, at the core of today’s Jewish experience.
 They speak of human connections across divides, prompt reconsideration of assumptions that shape our public cultural and political debates, and map the precious possibilities (and inherent fragility) of coexistence, mutual appreciation, and belonging to many cultures at once.